Firearm Violence Prevention

 - Perform age-appropriate, evidence-based mental health screening for depression and suicide risk to identify youth at risk for self-harm or for harming others.

-- Talk to families with toddlers and older children about the prevention of an unintentional shooting event.
-Talk to families with adolescents and young adults about suicide prevention and acknowledge teenagers who do not have a known history of depression or suicidal ideation can also attempt suicide.
+- Talk to families with adolescents and young adults about suicide prevention and acknowledge teenagers who do not have a known history of depression or suicidal ideation can also attempt suicide.

 - Make sure your clinic is a place where firearms are restricted.

-- Encourage families to ask about firearms where their children play.
+- Encourage families to ask about firearms where their children visit and play.

 Pediatricians can be a strong voice for policies that support gun violence prevention, gun safety and safe storage, and more.
 Make your voice heard and actively support gun violence prevention.
 The AAP has put together resources on advocacy around: